 I find drinking from a 1-liter water bottle extremely helpful for keeping track of how much water I have drunk and still need to drink.
-It is so easy to lose track of how many glasses of water you have had, but if you fill up a one-liter water bottle, it is easy to keep track.
+It is easy to lose track of how many glasses of water you have had, but it is easy to keep track if you fill up a one-liter water bottle.

-The Klean Kanteen water bottle also keeps water cool all day, which is a lifesaver, especially in hot weather.
-I not sure about you, but I do not like drinking warm water.
+The Klean Kanteen water bottle also keeps water cool all day, a lifesaver, especially in hot weather.
+I not sure about you, but I wouldn’t say I like drinking warm water.

 I take my Klean Kanteen water bottle everywhere with me and even leave it in the hot car, yet it keeps the water nice and cold.

 I highly recommend investing in a reusable stainless steel water bottle and not drinking from a plastic water bottle.
 Reusing a stainless steel water bottle or glass bottle is better for your health and the environment!

 Here are some simple ways to hydrate your body

 - Drink water first thing upon rising.
 When you first wake up in the morning, your body is dehydrated.
 Before you reach for a cup of coffee or food, drink water!
 This simple tip is one of the best ways to hydrate your body in the morning.